Board of Commissioners

 Hank Hanigan, Chief Executive Officer

 Hank Hanigan joined Whitman Hospital and Medical Center as Chief Executive Officer in 2014.
 Hank is a life-long resident of Washington and most recently worked as the Chief Operating Officer at WhidbeyHealth on Whidbey Island.
 He received his Master’s Degree from WSU-Vancouver and his Bachelor’s Degree from Gonzaga University.
-On the state level, Hank is an active member of Washington State Hospital Association’s Public Policy Committee and Rural Hospital Committee.
-Locally he serves as a Board member of the Northwest Rural Hospital Network and the Whitman County Health Network, and has recently joined the Colfax Rotary.
+On the state level, Hank is an active member of Washington State Hospital Association’s Rural Hospital Committee.
+Locally he serves as a Board member of the Northwest Rural Hospital Network, the Whitman County Health Network, and the Colfax Rotary.

 Abby Smith, Chief Financial Officer